carlosrya/zabbix-to-gotify-alert/README.md

 ### Step 3: Configure Zabbix Media Type

+additional suggestion:
+Go to alerts > actions > trigger actions and enable it

 1. Log into your Zabbix frontend.

 2. Navigate to `Administration > Media Types` and click `Create Media Type`.